evidentlyai/evidently/docs/book/get-started/tutorial-cloud.md

 <summary>When to use Test Suites?</summary>

-You can choose between Reports and Test Suites or both in combination.
+You can choose between Reports and Test Suites or use both.
 Test Suites are useful for:
 * **Monitoring multiple conditions at once**.
-Bundling checks in a Test Suite helps reduce alert fatigue and ease condition setup.
+Bundling checks in a Test Suite helps reduce alert fatigue and simplify configuration.
 For example, you can quickly check if all columns in a dataset are within a defined min-max range.
 * **Batch testing scenarios** like comparing new vs. old models in CI/CD or validating the quality of input data batch.
 * **Using Test results outside Evidently Cloud**.
 For instance, you can stop your pipeline if data quality tests fail.

 However, Test Suites require you to define pass or fail conditions upfront.
 If you only want to plot metrics, you can start with Reports instead.

-Note that if you use Test Suites, you can also plot the individual metric values (e.g., nulls over time) in addition to the Test-specific panels.
+Note that if you use Test Suites, you can still plot the individual values (e.g., nulls over time) in addition to the Test-specific panels.

 </details>

 ## What's next?

-To go through all the steps in more detail, read to the complete [Monitoring User Guide](https://docs.evidentlyai.com/user-guide/monitoring/monitoring_overview).
+To go through all the steps in more detail, refer to the complete [Monitoring User Guide](https://docs.evidentlyai.com/user-guide/monitoring/monitoring_overview).
 Here are some of the things you might want to explore next:

 * **Customize your evaluations**.
-Check available [Presets](https://docs.evidentlyai.com/presets), [Metrics](https://docs.evidentlyai.com/reference/all-metrics), and [Tests](https://docs.evidentlyai.com/reference/all-tests) to see other evaluations you can run.
+See available [Presets](https://docs.evidentlyai.com/presets), [Metrics](https://docs.evidentlyai.com/reference/all-metrics), and [Tests](https://docs.evidentlyai.com/reference/all-tests) to see other checks you can run.
 * **Build your batch or real-time workflow**.
 For batch evaluations, you can run regular monitoring jobs - for example, using a tool like Airflow or a script to orchestrate them.
-If you have a live ML service, you use [Evidently collector service](https://docs.evidentlyai.com/user-guide/monitoring/collector_service) to collect incoming production data and manage the computation of Reports and Test Suites following your configuration.
+If you have a live ML service, you use [Evidently collector service](https://docs.evidentlyai.com/user-guide/monitoring/collector_service) to collect incoming production data and manage the computations.
 * **Add alerts**.
-You enable email, Slack, or Discord alerts for Test Suites failures or when specific metrics are out of bounds.
+You can enable email, Slack, or Discord [alerts](https://docs.evidentlyai.com/user-guide/monitoring/alerting) when Tests fail or specific values are out of bounds.
 * **Use Tags**.
-You can add metadata or tags to your snapshots.
-For instance, indicate shadow and production models and build individual monitoring panels.
+You can add Metadata or Tags to your snapshots and filter monitoring Panels.
+For instance, build individual monitoring Panels for two model versions.

 Need help?
 Ask in our [Discord community](https://discord.com/invite/xZjKRaNp8b).